Skip to main content

 Megan Lindsay Brown

-The role of Universities in the growth of Shenzhen’s digital creative economy by Yao Cao
+The role of universities in the growth of Shenzhen’s digital creative economy by Yao Cao

 Shenzhen is a fast-growing city in southern China which has achieved remarkable digital economy performance.
 Over the past 40 years, the city has transformed from a rural village to a world-class megapolis.
 This project investigates relationships between universities and the digital creative economy in Shenzhen.
 This talk will introduce an initiative implemented by the Shenzhen government: ‘Shenzhen Virtual University Park’ (SZVUP), reporting on data gathered in Shenzhen and through interviews conducted with relevant stakeholders.
 Drawing on the triple helix theory (Leydesdorff & Etzkowitz, 1998; Ranga & Etzkowitz, 2015) and boundary spanning literature (Comacchio, Bonesso, & Pizzi, 2012; Lundberg, 2013), the project examines the main players in SZVUP: universities, industry and government.
 The project places particular emphasis on the role that boundary spanning individuals and institutions are playing in the development of SZVUP.
 It concludes with the identification of SZVUP as an innovative model for the utilization of knowledge, talent, connections and resources of universities using the triple helix approach.
 The project highlights the synergy between boundary spanning individuals and institutions in the triple helix dynamics.

 Cao Yao is a PhD candidate in MACASI, and her research focuses on the interaction between the ‘higher education’ and the ‘digital creative economy’ in Shenzhen, China.
-She is particularly interested in understanding the impact of Universities on entrepreneurship and innovation in the creative industries.
+She is particularly interested in understanding the impact of universities on entrepreneurship and innovation in the creative industries.

 View presentation here